Zhang-Henry/AIOS_agent/README.md

 ### Arguments

-Introduction to the parameters in YAML files.
+Introduction to the customizable parameters in YAML files.
+Please uncomment the parameters you want to evaluate in a run.

 **Direct Prompt Injection**

 ```
 # config/DPI.yml
 ================
-attack_tool:

-write_db:

-llms:
+attack_tool: Tools to attack the target agent.
+  - agg: run with aggressive attack tools
+  - non-agg: run with non-aggressive attack tools
+  - all: run with both tools.

+write_db: whether to write the database.

+llms: The LLMs to use in the evaluation.

 attack_types:

 defense_type:

-suffix:
+suffix: To distinguish between different runs, append a unique identifier to the end of the log file name (in logs/).

 ```